 Asset forfeiture funds can be used to reimburse agencies for drug related investigations and to purchase equipment, including vehicles, that furthers drug related investigations and/or enterprises.

-K-9 Officer Jimmy has only been with the department since September, but it’s already pretty apparent he’s going to become an invaluable member of the team.
+K-9 Officer Jimmy has only been with the department since September, but it’s already apparent that he’s going to become an invaluable member of the team.